parshva45/Plagiarism-Detector/README.md

 # Plagiarism detector

-A web application developed by team 207 for the detection of plagiarism in two submissions of code files for the course of CS 5500 - Section 02, during the term of Spring 2018 at Northeastern Univeristy.
+A web application developed for the detection of plagiarism in two submissions of code files.

 Team Members:
 * Praveen Kumar Singh